-Man’s Wedding Band Lost in the Ocean at Ocean Isle Beach NC, Found 3 months later and Returned
+Man’s Gold Wedding Band Lost in the Ocean at North Myrtle Beach SC, Found and Returned

-Katy, thank you for contacting me and trusting in me to help find your lost treasure.
-I wish you and Will all the best.
+Cliff, thank you for trusting me to help find your lost treasure.